 Warwick Visitor Information Centre (WVIC) offers a year-round service providing information and advice to local, regional, national and international tourists and visitors.
-The team at The WVIC are a close-knit team who are passionate about Warwick and the wider District, with close links to Leamington Spa in particular.
+The team at The WVIC are a close-knit team who are passionate about Warwick and the wider District, with close links to Leamington Spa, Stratford upon Avon, Kenilworth and the surrounding countryside in particular.
 The aim of The WVIC is to be on hand for visitors through the telephone, email and face to face promoting local attractions, businesses, events and selling tickets to a range of attractions.
 As well as providing tips on 'hidden gems' within the area, which do not have a strong online presence.

-One of the greatest attributes of the WVIC is the passion for what Warwick has to offer.
+One of the greatest attributes of the WVIC is the passion for what Warwick and the wider area has to offer.
 As such the team seek to be the 'first stop' and ensure that visitors have a positive perception of the thriving local area on cultural, social and economic levels.
 As a team, there is a distinct and unique passion to provide a warm and friendly customer service and a 'Warwick Welcome'.

-WVIC is managed and run by Warwick Town Council and comprises a core team of;
+WVIC is managed and run by Warwick Town Council and currently comprises a core team of;

-- ➤ 1 full time manager - 2 part time assistants each working 28 hours per week - 1 part time assistant working 21 hours per week - 1 zero-hour contract as and when required - Volunteers from Unlocking Warwick as and when required.
+- ➤ 1 full time manager - ➤ 1 part time assistant working 28 hours per week - ▶ 1 part time assistant working 21 hours per week - ➤ 1 zero-hour contract - Volunteers from Unlocking Warwick as and when required

-WVIC has received a grant from Warwick District Council over a number of years, the past three years Warwick District Council has provided £25,000 per annum toward the cost of the service.
+WVIC has received a grant from Warwick District Council over a number of years, the past six years Warwick District Council has provided £25,000 per annum toward the cost of the service.